zarref-semog/gdash-fullstack-challenge/backend/weather-api/README.md

 ## TODO

-- Retrieve weather information based on the user's location;
+- ✅ Retrieve weather information based on the user's location;
-- Retrieve weather information by latitude and longitude;
+- ✅ Retrieve weather information by latitude and longitude;
-- Persistent communication channel for server-sent-events (SSE);
+- ✅ Retrieve weather information by city, state and country;
+- ✅ Notify subscribers about new data;